Employee Benefits Law

 - Section 125 plans (cafeteria plans) and “wrap” documents

-Plan design and implementation: We consult with our clients and their third-party benefit providers to ensure compliance with ERISA and/or other applicable laws.
+Plan design and implementation: We consult with our clients and their third-party service providers to ensure compliance with ERISA and/or other applicable laws.
 We review, revise and/or draft benefit plan documents, amendments, summary plan descriptions, and employee election forms for our clients.

 Plan administration: We provide clients with day-to-day guidance regarding retirement and welfare plan administration, including benefit inquiries and claims and retirement plan distributions.
 Additionally, we assist with filing of required reporting forms and returns such as Form 5500s for pension and welfare plans and ACA reporting.
 We also assist clients in the preparation of termination amendments, required notices to participants, consultation regarding distribution of retirement plan assets, and application for IRS determination letters.